Farmington Nature Park

 Andrew Meadwell, Zoning Director, explained the plans for the future Farmington Nature Park to the Davie Co.
 Zoning Board members.
 He told of the specific activities that

-were planned for the park and the impact it would have on the community. |
+were planned for the park and the impact it would have

 A portion of the meeting was left open to allow public response of the opening of the future park and there were several residents from the community who spoke in favor of the park and felt that the park would be a positive addition to Davie County.
 There was one opposition to the park, a neighboring couple who was apposed to having the park next door to them.